Autonegotiation: Electrical signals

 Autonegotiation is based on pulses similar to those used by 10BASE-T devices to detect the presence of a connection to another device.
 These link integrity test (LIT) pulses are sent by Ethernet devices when they are not sending or receiving any frames.
-They are unipolar positive-only electrical pulses of a nominal duration of 100 ns, with a maximum pulse width of 200 ns, generated at a 16 ms time interval with a timing variation tolerance of 8 ms. A device detects the failure of a link if neither a frame nor two of the LIT pulses is received for 50-150 ms. For this scheme to work, devices must send LIT pulses regardless of receiving any.
-In the autonegotiation specification these pulses are called normal link pulses (NLP).
+They are unipolar positive-only electrical pulses of a nominal duration of 100 ns, with a maximum pulse width of 200 ns, generated at a 16 ms time interval with a timing variation tolerance of 8 ms. A device detects the failure of a link if neither a frame, nor two of the LIT pulses, is received for 50-150 ms. For this scheme to work, devices must send LIT pulses regardless of receiving any.
+In the autonegotiation specification, these pulses are called normal link pulses (NLP).

 NLPs used by autonegotiation are still unipolar, positive-only, and with a nominal duration of 100 ns; but each LIT is replaced by a pulse burst consisting of 17 to 33 pulses sent 125 µs apart.
 Each pulse burst is called a fast link pulse (FLP) burst.
 The time interval between the start of each FLP burst is the same 16 ms as between NLPs.

 The FLP burst consists of 17 NLP at a 125 µs time interval with a tolerance of 14 µs.
-Between each pair of two consecutive NLPs (i.e. at 62.5 µs after first NLP of the pulse pair) an additional positive pulse may be present.
+Between each pair of two consecutive NLPs (i.e. at 62.5 µs after the first NLP of the pulse pair), an additional positive pulse may be present.
 The presence of this additional pulse indicates a logical 1, its absence a logical 0.
 As a result, every FLP contains a 16-bit data word.
 This data word is called a link code word (LCW).
 The bits of the LCW are numbered from 0 to 15, where bit 0 corresponds to the first possible pulse in time and bit 15 to the last.